-Portugal has a varied banking sector consisting of a mix of traditional banks alongside newer digital-only models.
-If you’ve relocated to Portugal and are looking into local banking options, then a mobile account could be the most convenient set up.
+Portugal’s banking sector consists of a mix of traditional banks alongside newer digital-only models.
+If you’ve relocated to Portugal and are looking into local banking options, then a mobile account could be the most convenient setup.

 This guide to mobile banking and mobile payments in Portugal provided by mobile bank N26 features information on: